rubocop/rubocop-emacs/README.md

 Flycheck and Flymake provide more sophisticated integration with various lint tools, including RuboCop.

+There's also [rubocopfmt](https://github.com/jimeh/rubocopfmt.el), which provides functionality similar to RuboCop.el, but is focused exclusively on the auto-correction side of things.

 ## Known issues

 Check out the project's